wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 == Changelog ==

+= 2.1.1 ==
+* Added Widgets support!
+* Added support for W3 Total Cache and other minification tools
+* Fixed bug with content area stuff showing in scrollbox
+* Fixed bug with "fade-in" not working

 = 2.1 =
 * Tested and fixed usage together with some third party plugins / shortcodes (example: Contact Form 7, Gravity Forms, WooCommerce, Use Google Libraries)
 * Added custom triggering options (time delay, element mouseover, element click).
 Now is also possible to trigger without scroll.